 kubectl by using vCenter Single Sign-On credentials.
 Once you have installed the vSphere Plugin for

-kubectl, you can connect the Tanzu Kubernetes Grid CLI to the Supervisor Cluster.
-Then, you can use the Tanzu Kubernetes Grid CLI to deploy and manage Tanzu Kubernetes clusters running in vSphere.
+kubectl, you can connect the Tanzu CLI to the Supervisor Cluster.
+Then, you can use the Tanzu CLI to deploy and manage Tanzu Kubernetes clusters running in vSphere.

 Download and install the

-kubectl vsphere CLI utility on the bootstrap environment machine on which you run Tanzu Kubernetes Grid CLI commands.
+kubectl vsphere CLI utility on the bootstrap machine on which you run Tanzu CLI commands.

 For information about how to obtain and install the vSphere Plugin for

-kubectl, see Download and Install the Kubernetes CLI Tools for vSphere in the vSphere with Kubernetes documentation.
+kubectl, see Download and Install the Kubernetes CLI Tools for vSphere in the vSphere with Tanzu documentation.

-Specify a vCenter Single Sign-On user account with vSphere Administrator privileges to use to log in to vSphere, and the virtual IP (VIP) address for the control plane of the Supervisor Cluster.
+Specify a vCenter Single Sign-On user account with the required privileges for Tanzu Kubernetes Grid operation, and the virtual IP (VIP) address for the control plane of the supervisor cluster.
 For example: